-Graduate exhibition of DCCoI Jewellery and Goldsmithing Skills & Design Course to open 14 July
+Exhibition of work by DCCoI Jewellery and Goldsmithing Graduates for 2017 to open 14 July

 LUSTRE, an exhibition of stunning work from the 2017 graduates of the DCCoI Jewellery and Goldsmithing Skills & Design Course, to open in Kilkenny on 14 July